Over 50 Years Of Providing International Family Law Support To Families Around The Globe

 Interstate family law is a complex area of practice requiring a broad understanding of overlapping laws and regulations.
-At The Law Offices of Lawrence S. Katz, P.A., we are committed to helping our clients understand the law so they can make the best decisions for their families.
+The attorney at The Law Offices of Lawrence S. Katz, P.A., is committed to helping his clients understand the law so they can make the best decisions for their families.
 Below are the answers to some of the most frequently asked questions regarding interstate family law:

 Is family law governed by state or federal law?

 Family legal issues are a matter of state law.
 Only one state at a time may have jurisdiction over a family law matter.
 Several interstate pacts govern interstate relocation, child support and child abduction.
 The facts of your case determine which laws apply, so interstate family law disputes can be complicated.
-We help you understand how various state law and interstate pacts overlap and apply to your situation.
+Attorney Lawrence S. Katz helps you understand how various state laws and interstate pacts overlap and apply to your situation.

 What is the Uniform Child Custody Jurisdiction and Enforcement Act?